 The risks and rewards of nuclear power

 The advantages of nuclear power are well known in our day and age.
-It is a carbon-free energy, with uninterrupted production and controlled and foreseeable production costs.
-Nuclear waste is managed very carefully and solutions now exist for reducing its volume and the related hazards.
-In an increasingly electric and digital world, the uses of electricity are changing, but the trend is very clear: worldwide electricity consumption is increasing in line with global population growth.
+It is a carbon-free energy source, with uninterrupted production and controlled and foreseeable production costs.
+Nuclear waste is managed very carefully and solutions now exist for reducing its volume and related hazards.
+In an increasingly electric and digital world, the use of electricity is changing, but the trend is very clear: worldwide electricity consumption is increasing in line with global population growth.
 According to a report published by Bloomberg New Energy Finance (BNEF), global electricity demand is expected to rise by 57% by 2050.

 More than ever before, tomorrow’s nuclear industry has to be ultra-safe